Cornerstone Fellowship

 BOOKING

-- Participants will receive an email from FJC’s travel agent, Abe Friedtanzer, with a proposed travel itinerary after they register for the Cornerstone Seminar.
-You must reply to that email within 24 hours to confirm or request changes to the itinerary.
-This ensures the price quoted does not fluctuate.
+- Participants will receive an email from FJC’s travel consultant, Abe Friedtanzer, with a proposed travel itinerary after registering for the Cornerstone Seminar.
+Participants must reply to that email within 24 hours to confirm the itinerary or request adjustments.
+This ensures that quoted fares do not fluctuate.

-- All tickets are non-refundable and must originate and depart between home, school, and/or camp.
+- All airline tickets are non-refundable and must originate from and return to a participant’s home, school, and/or camp.

 - Each participant travels independently.
-We are unable to book group flights or ensure camp cohorts travel together.
-Flights are booked as each participant registers, subject to airline rules and regulations.
+FJC is unable to book group flights or guarantee that camp cohorts travel together.
+Flights are booked in the order participants register and are subject to all standard airline rules and regulations.

-- Participants booked on flights to and from the Washington, DC and Baltimore area will use the following airports: BWI, Dulles (IAD) and DCA.
+- Participants flying to or from the Washington, DC or Baltimore area will use one of the following airports: Baltimore/Washington International (BWI), Washington Dulles International (IAD), or Ronald Reagan Washington National (DCA).

-- If you do not arrive for your inbound flight, your return ticket is automatically canceled.
-Any resulting rebooking costs are the participant’s responsibility.
+- If a participant does not arrive in time for their outbound flight, the return ticket will be automatically canceled.
+Any costs associated with rebooking are the responsibility of the participant.

-- FJC does not cover the cost of parking or transportation to/from the airport.
+- FJC does not cover the cost of parking, rideshare, public transit, or any other transportation to or from the airport.

-- While a single piece of carry-on luggage will be included in all ticket purchases, FJC does not cover checked baggage.
-It is the responsibility of the participant to double-check their proposed itineraries for hidden baggage fees before confirming their itinerary.
+- While a single piece of carry-on luggage is included with all ticket purchases, checked baggage is not covered by FJC.
+Participants must carefully review their proposed itineraries for any potential baggage fees before confirming travel.

 ITINERARY CHANGES

-- If you plan to extend or alter your trip in any way, Abe will ask for your credit card information up-front on the phone to cover the cost associated with a flight outside of the standard Cornerstone parameters.
-Please be prepared to pay for any additional costs associated with changing or altering your flight as soon as you confirm your itinerary.
+- If you plan to extend or modify your trip in any way, FJC will request your credit card information up front, over the phone, to cover any costs associated with itineraries that fall outside the standard Cornerstone travel parameters.
+Participants should be prepared to pay all additional costs related to trip extensions or adjustments at the time they confirm their itinerary.

-- Participants who choose to change their confirmed itineraries for any reason after booking are responsible for any airline change fees or increased ticket charges.
+- Participants who choose to change their confirmed itineraries for any reason after the ticket has been booked will be responsible for all airline change fees, fare differences, or any other charges incurred.

 CANCELLATIONS

-- Any participant canceling Seminar attendance after April 16, 2025 (registration close date) will be responsible for a processing fee of up to $50.
-The $50 cancellation fee will be waived for any participant who is unable to attend Cornerstone due to contracting COVID in the days preceding the seminar.
+- Any participant who cancels their attendance after April 15, 2026 (the registration close date) will be responsible for a processing fee of up to $50.

-- If air travel has been booked at the time of cancellation, the participant is responsible for reimbursing FJC for the cost of their airfare.
-If FJC is unable to recuperate funds from the participant for any costs incurred for changes or cancellations, the participant’s camp is ultimately responsible for covering the costs.
+- If air travel has already been booked at the time of cancellation, the participant is responsible for reimbursing FJC for the full cost of their airfare.
+If FJC is unable to recover funds from the participant for any costs incurred due to changes or cancellations, the participant’s camp will ultimately be responsible for covering those costs.

-- In the event of flight cancellation by the airline, FJC reimburses participants the IRS per diem for each travel day, if requested by the participant in writing within 30 days.
+- In the event that the airline cancels a flight, FJC will reimburse participants at the GSA’s per diem rate for each travel day, provided the participant submits a written request within 30 days of the cancellation.

 DAY OF TRAVEL

-- If you experience any flight delays or airline issues on the day of travel, please contact your airline directly to re-book on the next available flight.
-Then immediately contact Cornerstone@jewishcamp.org with any updated travel information.
+- If you experience any flight delays or airline issues on your day of travel, please contact your airline directly to re-book on the next available flight.
+Then immediately email Abe.friedtanzer@jewishcamp.org with your updated travel information.

-If you have questions regarding your itinerary once your trip is booked, please contact cornerstone@jewishcamp.org.
+If you have any questions regarding your itinerary once your trip is booked, please contact cornerstone@jewishcamp.org.